Chris Taylor Player Props: Dodgers vs. Giants

 - The Giants pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.

-- The Giants have the 13th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Giants have a 4.15 team ERA that ranks 12th across all league pitching staffs.

-- Giants pitchers combine to allow 13 total home runs at a clip of 1.4 per game (to rank 20th in baseball).
+- Giants pitchers combine to surrender 13 total home runs at a rate of 1.4 per game (to rank 19th in the league).

-- Webb (0-2) gets the start for the Giants, his third of the season.
+- Wood (0-0) makes the start for the Giants, his second of the season.

-- His most recent time out was on Wednesday against the Chicago White Sox, when the right-hander went five innings, surrendering four earned runs while giving up nine hits.
+- The lefty last appeared on Thursday against the Chicago White Sox, when he threw three innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.